Chelation: Nutritional advantages and issues

-Water softening
+Cleaning and water softening

+A chelating agent is the main component of some rust removal formulations.

 Citric acid is used to soften water in soaps and laundry detergents.
 A common synthetic chelator is EDTA.
 Phosphonates are also well-known chelating agents.
-Chelators are used in water treatment programs and specifically in steam engineering, e.g., boiler water treatment system: Chelant Water Treatment system.
-Although the treatment is often referred to as "softening," chelation has little effect on the water's mineral content, other than to make it soluble and lower the water's pH level.
+Chelators are used in water treatment programs and specifically in steam engineering.
+Although the treatment is often referred to as "softening", chelation has little effect on the water's mineral content, other than to make it soluble and lower the water's pH level.

 Fertilizers

 Metal chelate compounds are common components of fertilizers to provide micronutrients.
 These micronutrients (manganese, iron, zinc, copper) are required for the health of the plants.
 Most fertilizers contain phosphate salts that, in the absence of chelating agents, typically convert these metal ions into insoluble solids that are of no nutritional value to the plants.
 EDTA is the typical chelating agent that keeps these metal ions in a soluble form.